AlgoDrops/Algorand-Community-Discord-Bot/README.md

 Becareful who you trust!
-Watch out for thiefs and scammers!
+Watch out for thieves and scammers!